skunkteam/types/markdown/types.interfacetypeoptions.checkonly.md

 ## InterfaceTypeOptions.checkOnly property

-Mark this type and al sub types as 'checkOnly'.
-When set, the validator will always use 'check' mode and returns the original object if it passes. \_Note: This will also disable any autoCast set on this type\_
+Force this type (including all nested property-types recursively) to be validated in 'check' mode.

 <b>Signature:</b>

 ```typescript
 checkOnly?: boolean;
 ```

+## Remarks

+The result of the validation (when successful) will be the original input. \_Note: Any autoCast or parser on nested types will have no effect in 'check' mode.\_